kgroveshok/z80-homebrew/DEV-DIARY.md

 ------------------------------------------------

-4th Mar 2025
+21st Mar 2025
 ------------

 * DONE CART not setting correct CE lines as shown by tests with picospinet.py.
 Helps if you use the correct word CARTDEV not CART
+* DONE BUG Init of SPI is leaving both bank 1 and cart 1 CE active.
+Need to do $01 BANK first to set flags correctly.
+Fix to disable cart 1 CE at init.
+Yes, in storage_init there was a set 0 on CE which should be high not low
+* DONE When switching between BANK and CARTDEV change the spi_clktime between 0 for BANK and default to $0a for CARTDEV

-* TODO Hook up Pico and get it talking over SPI to enable networking.
+* DONE Hook up Pico and get it talking over SPI to enable networking.
 If using SPI + CE then can have Pico being hub for a few z80 machines to network together.
 CE is working now but clock isnt handshaking correctly.
 Each SPIO seems to send a single bit...
+Now have some basic SPI node activity working.

+* TODO SPI Net sending messages to nodes and server to batch delivery
+* TODO SPI Net get waiting messages for node from server
+* TODO SPI Net send internet traffic and push results to message buffer
+* TODO SPI Net NTP time support
+* TODO SPI Net Wifi config via Z80
+* TODO SPI Net get LAN status